Obama — Imagining a Second Term

 Lastly, both “MMR” and “TPTR” would push business de-regulation.
 While the impact of these policies might jolt the economy in the short run, long term they would probably not bring sustainable prosperity, and could lead to a new banking or housing collapse.

-Beverley Earle is the Gregory H. Adamian Professor of Law and Chair, Dept. of Law, Taxation and Financial Planning at Bentley University.
+Beverley Earle is the Gregory H. Adamian Professor of Law and Chair, Department of Law, Taxation and Financial Planning at Bentley University.